ngittlen/on-air-light/README.md

 The `main.py` file is a gui light controller that is still a wip

 Need to support selecting a specific light if more than one is discovered on the network

+Package into an application that can be installed with no other dependencies